krishnakanth-G/Assesment1/README.md

 A) From the word clouds for short and long descriptions, we can observe that they have some words in common like browser, private, ad blocker, etc.

 ## Part 2
 Question 1: Check if the sentence is Grammatically correct: Please use any pre-trained model or use text from open datasets.
-Once done, please evaluate the English Grammar in the text column of the below dataset.
-DataSet Link<br>
+Once done, please evaluate the English Grammar in the text column of the below dataset.<a href="https://drive.google.com/file/d/1LTI5KNqPrtxrYRgJk2AxI30KgYyNcRpD/">Dataset link</a><br>
 Optional - if you can indicate the grammatical accuracy of sentences in percentage or on number scale (1-10), that would be an added plus - but is not essential.

 I used a fine-tuned version of Google's T5 model.
 T5 is a text-to-text model, meaning given text, it produces a standalone piece of text.
 It is currently considered "state-of-the-art," and the largest model even outperforms the human baseline on the General Language Understanding Evaluation benchmark.
 The pre-tuned model is then applied to a sample of the given dataset to produce the correct grammatical sentence.
 Then a similarity score between given and produce text is calculated.
 Using the similarity score we will decide whether the given text is grammatically correct or not.
 In Figure-4, few rows of the output data frame are shown.